xgirma/build-your-first-production-quality-react-app/notes/ch.17/README.md

 This is fine for updating the URL and history, `but without querying the document location, we have no way of knowing what route the app is currently` on in our other components.

-We should put this information in our application state, and we should do it `higher up in the component tree`, so it's more accessible to components that need it.
+`We should put this information in our application state`, and we should do it `higher up in the component tree`, so it's more accessible to components that need it.
 For this, we'll create a **streamlined router component**.

 Let's start by adding a file called router.js to our router directory.
 Give it a render method.
 Render is going to return a `div` that contains `children`, so we'll get that through `this.props.children`.